njali2001/popsom/README.md

   - return value is the estimated topographic accuracy.

-**Evaluate the embedding of a map using the F-test and a Bayesian estimate of the variance in the training data**
+**6. Evaluate the embedding of a map using the F-test and a Bayesian estimate of the variance in the training data**
 ```python
 m.embed()
 1.0